kaviththiranga/ballerina-day-tooling-tutorial/README.md

 2 directories, 4 files

 ```

+For more information on the structure of Ballerina projects, please refer to [the guide](https://ballerina.io/learn/how-to-structure-ballerina-code/) available in ballerina.io.

 * Open the created project in your IDE (This tutorial assumes you are using VSCode) and open *hello_service.bal* file in the editor.
 This file will by default contain a hello world service created by ballerina init command.